Patrick Grady

 Patrick John Grady (born 5 February 1980) is a Scottish politician.

-He was elected at the 2015 UK general election as the Member of Parliament (MP) for Glasgow North.
-He was re-elected for the same constituency in the 2017 general election and in the 2019 general election.
+He was elected at the 2015 UK general election as the Scottish National Party Member of Parliament (MP) for Glasgow North.
+He was re-elected in 2017 and in 2019, but chose not to stand again in 2024.

-On 26 June 2022, he temporarily suspended his membership of the Scottish National Party (SNP), sitting as an independent MP until 29 December 2022 when Grady's whip was restored.

 Early life

 Grady was born in Edinburgh, Scotland.
 He was brought up in Inverness and was educated at Inverness Royal Academy, before attending the University of Strathclyde.
 Between 2011 and 2015, he worked as an advocacy manager for the Scottish Catholic International Aid Fund, and has also lived and worked in London and Malawi.

 Political career

 After joining the Scottish National Party in 1997, aged seventeen, Grady stood at the 2010 general election as the SNP candidate for Glasgow North.
-In 2012, he was elected as National Secretary of the SNP until he stood down in 2016.
+In 2012, he was elected as National Secretary of the SNP, a role he held through re-elections until 2016.
 He headed the "Yes" campaign in the Kelvin area of Glasgow during the 2014 referendum on Scottish independence.

 After being elected to the House of Commons, Grady was appointed as SNP Westminster Spokesperson on International Development and was a member of the House of Commons Procedure Committee until the 2017 election.
-Like several SNP MPs and MSPs, he also holds membership of Plaid Cymru, although this has no formal effect in the House of Commons.
-After the 2017 election, he was appointed as Chief Whip of the SNP Westminster Group, and was re-appointed to this role after the 2019 election.
+Like several SNP MPs and MSPs, he also holds membership of Plaid Cymru, although this has no formal effect in the House of Commons, as he was not elected to represent that party.
+After the 2017 election, he was appointed as Chief Whip of the SNP Westminster Group, and was re-appointed to this role after the 2019 election, before stepping down amid scandal in 2021.